ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 image: TRL_waveguide_GCPW_kit.png
 ---

-If you're looking to get accurate measurements from your device under test (DUT) using a vector network analyzer (VNA), calibrating your VNA is a crucial step.
-There are many methods out there, but I believe TRL (thru-reflect-line) calibration [1] is one of the best in microwave metrology.
-It's quite simple to design a TRL kit, and the kit can be manufactured accurately using standard machinery process.
+If you're using a vector network analyzer (VNA) to get accurate measurements from your device under test (DUT), calibrating your VNA is a critical step.
+There are many methods, but I believe that thru-reflect-line (TRL) calibration [1] is one of the best in microwave metrology.
+It's fairly easy to design a TRL kit, and the kit can be manufactured accurately using standard machine processes.

-TRL calibration has some limitations though, such as being frequency limited and requiring the VNA to be described with the error-box model.
-However, the frequency limitation can be improved with multiline TRL, which I will cover in a future post.
-Most modern VNAs use a four-receiver architecture and can be accurately modeled by the error-box model in a straightforward manner.
+However, TRL calibration has some limitations, such as being frequency limited and requiring the VNA to be described by the error box model.
+However, the frequency limitation can be improved with multiline TRL, which I will discuss in a future post.
+Most modern VNAs use a four-receiver architecture and can be accurately modeled in a straightforward manner using the error-box model.

 In this post, I'll walk you through the mathematical development of TRL calibration.
-I also included a section to guide you on how to design your TRL kit yourself.
+I have also included a section that will guide you through the design of your own TRL kit.
 By the end of this post, you'll be able to implement the calibration yourself and design your own TRL kit with confidence.
-If you're interested, my [github repository](https://github.com/ZiadHatab/trl-calibration) has a python implementation that follows the same notation used here.
+If you're interested, my [github repository](https://github.com/ZiadHatab/trl-calibration) has a Python implementation that follows the same notation used here.

 Let's get started!